Reign of Cleopatra: Relationship with Julius Caesar

 Potheinos judged that this agreement actually favored Cleopatra over Ptolemy XIII and that the latter's army of 20,000, including the Gabiniani, could most likely defeat Caesar's army of 4,000 unsupported troops.
 He decided to have Achillas lead their forces to Alexandria to attack both Caesar and Cleopatra.
 The resulting siege of the palace with Caesar and Cleopatra trapped inside lasted into the following year of 47 BC.
 It included Caesar's burning of ships in the harbor that spread fires and potentially burned down part of the Library of Alexandria.
 Caesar managed to execute Potheinos after he attempted an assassination plot against him.
 Arsinoe IV joined forces with Achillas and was declared queen.
 Soon afterwards, she had her tutor Ganymedes kill Achillas and take his position as commander of her army.
 Ganymedes then tricked Caesar into requesting the presence of his erstwhile captive Ptolemy XIII as a negotiator, only to have him join the army of Arsinoe IV.
 With his detailed knowledge of the palace, Ganymedes pumped seawater into the reservoirs via water pipes, but Cleopatra and Caesar countered this by ordering the construction of fresh water wells.

 Sometime between January and March 47 BC, Caesar's reinforcements arrived.
 These included soldiers led by Mithridates of Pergamon and Antipater the Idumaean, who would receive Roman citizenship for his timely aid (a status that would be inherited by his son Herod the Great).
 Ptolemy XIII and Arsinoe IV withdrew their forces to the Nile River, where Caesar attacked them and forced Ptolemy XIII to flee by boat.
 It capsized, and he drowned.
 His body was later found nearby in the mud.
-Ganymedes was perhaps killed in the battle, while Theodotos was found years later in Asia by Marcus Brutus and executed.
+Ganymedes was perhaps killed in the battle, while Theodotos was found years later in Asia by Marcus Junius Brutus and executed.
 Arsinoe IV was forcefully paraded in Caesar's triumph in Rome, where she was the object of public sympathy, before being exiled to the Temple of Artemis at Ephesus.
 Cleopatra was conspicuously absent from these events and resided in the palace, most likely because she was pregnant with Caesar's child (perhaps since September 47 BC).
 She gave birth to Caesarion on 23 June 47 BC.
 Caesar and Cleopatra likely visited the Tomb of Alexander the Great together.
 Caesar also ensured the proper burial of Pompey's embalmed head in a tomb near the eastern wall of Alexandria.